Mukilteo School District Equity Statement

 The Mukilteo School District is committed to providing quality educational services to all students and their families, regardless of race, ethnicity, religion, language, abilities, socioeconomic status, country of origin, immigration status, sexual orientation, gender, and gender identity.
 We are committed to promoting a vision for public education that advances inclusiveness, equity, and racial and social justice in our schools and society.
 We believe that excellence for all students can only be achieved through equity and our commitment towards:

-•Recruiting, hiring, and retaining diverse staff that more closely reflect the school community.
+- Recruiting, hiring, and retaining a diverse staff that more closely reflect the school community.